YosysHQ/nextpnr/docs/archapi.md

 Returns the delay for the specified path through a cell in the `&delay` argument.
 The method returns false if there is no timing relationship from `fromPort` to `toPort`.

-### IdString getPortClock(const CellInfo \*cell, IdString port) const

-Returns the clock input port for the specified output port.

-### bool isClockPort(const CellInfo \*cell, IdString port) const
+### TimingPortClass getPortTimingClass(const CellInfo *cell, IdString port, IdString &clockPort) const

-Returns true if the specified port is a clock input.
+Return the _timing port class_ of a port.
+This can be a register or combinational input or output; clock input or output; general startpoint or endpoint; or a port ignored for timing purposes.
+For register ports, clockPort is set to the associated clock port.

 Placer Methods
 --------------